joshgerdes/jekyll-uno/_posts/2022-06-05-turn-on-a-azure-virtual-machine-using-azure-automation.md

   teaser: images/iazure-marketplace-banner.png

 ---
+Turning off a Virtual Machine in Microsoft Azure on a schedule can quickly be done using the built-in Shutdown controls in the Virtual Machine blade _(part of_ [_Azure Lab Services_](https://azure.microsoft.com/en-us/services/lab-services/?WT.mc_id=AZ-MVP-5004796 " Azure Lab Services"){:target="_blank"}_, but not a requirement)_, but what about starting it?

+You have a few options, Logic Apps, PowerShell, Functions and Runbooks; most of the time, these will run on a standard 7 AM to 5 PM Monday to Friday schedule _(meaning the Virtual Machine is off during off-peak hours and weekends, reducing compute cost)_.

+This works fine for most scenarios, but what happens if a Bank or Public Holiday falls during the week?
+With the normal schedule, your Virtual Machine starts.

+Because all your users are on Holiday, it wastes money while you and your users drink snicker cocktails at the beach?

+This is where using a third party timezone API like '[AbstractApi](https://www.abstractapi.com/ "Automate routine dev work with Abstract's suite of APIs"){:target="_blank"}' comes in handy; incorporating a lookup to check if it's a Public Holiday before starting that Virtual Machine can help reduce unnecessary costs.

 [Virtual Machines](https://azure.microsoft.com/en-us/overview/what-is-a-virtual-machine/?WT.mc_id=AZ-MVP-5004796#overview " What is a virtual machine (VM)?"){:target="_blank"} in Microsoft Azure have different states and, depending on what state the Virtual Machine is in, will determine whether you get billed or not _(for the Compute, storage and network adapters are still billed)_.

 | Power state | Description | Billing |